marciosantetti/website/content/_index.md

 ---
 title: "Marcio Santetti"
-subtitle: "Ph.D.
-Candidate in Economics, University of Utah"
+subtitle: "Economics Department, Skidmore College"
-description: "I am an economist and a big R and Python enthusiast.
+description: "I am a Visiting Assistant Professor of Economics at Skidmore College.
 My research interests focus on how economic growth interacts with income distribution and the natural environment.
 To me, everything gets much better with some data and coffee.  <br><br>
-You can contact me via email: santetti[at]gmail[dot]com."
+You can contact me via email: msantetti[at]skidmore[dot]edu."
 images:
   - img/zion.png
 image_alt_text: "Zion National Park"